SAP-samples/teched2025-DA160/exercises/ex0/README.md

 - One or more S/4HANA PCE systems
 - Zero or one SAP Datasphere
 - Zero or one SAP Analytics Cloud
-- Zero or one SAP Databricks
+- Zero or more SAP Databricks
+- Zero or more SAP BW PCE (via SAP Datasphere)

 ### SAP Business Data Cloud Cockpit: